 Podio offers a free plan with limited features (for teams up to 5 members) while its paid plans start at $9.

 Freedcamp is an extremely user-friendly project collaboration platform that comes with a slick user interface.
-It comes features like an intuitive task manager (that you can use to assign tasks to your team members), file management, easy collaboration via discussions and a project wall (think of it like a Facebook page for your project!), password management, time tracking, and a great calendar view showing your tasks, milestones, events and more.
+It comes features like an intuitive task manager (that you can use to assign tasks to your team members), file management, easy collaboration via discussions and a project wall (think of it as a Facebook page for your project!), password management, time tracking, and a great calendar view showing your tasks, milestones, events and more.

 Freedcamp also comes with a bunch of features that serve service-based businesses exclusively like invoicing, CRM, project templates, and project reports.